NelsonBittencourt/excel_to_dataframe/README.md

 # excel_to_dataframe:

-C++ Library to convert Excel worksheets to Pandas dataframes.
+A high performance C++ library to convert excel files to pandas dataframes.

 The code opens an Excel file, extracts data from selected worksheet and returns a formatted string semicolon separated-values (future version will include comma separated-values).
 This string can be easily handled by python/pandas.